lunstb/NHS-Operations/Setting_Up_Local_Database/README.md

 mysql.server stop
 ```

-Congradulations, you can follow instructions!
+Congratulations, you can follow instructions!
 Go check out the readme in the nhs-server repository.